woodyx218/private_vision/README.md

 optimizer.step(loss=loss)
 ```

-In the above `PrivacyEngine`, which shares the design of Opacus v0.15,
+In the above `PrivacyEngine`, which shares the design of Opacus v0.15 (see how to use keywords like `max_grad_norm` and `target_epsilon` in https://github.com/pytorch/opacus/blob/v0.15.0/opacus/privacy_engine.py),
 * setting `ghost_clipping=True, mixed=True` implements the best method, mixed ghost clipping;
-* setting keywords `ghost_clipping=True, mixed=False` implements the ghost clipping, which are very memory-costly for large images (e.g. failing to fit a single 400X400 image into ResNet18 with a 16GB GPU);
+* setting `ghost_clipping=True, mixed=False` implements the ghost clipping, which are very memory-costly for large images (e.g. failing to fit a single 400X400 image into ResNet18 with a 16GB GPU);
 * setting `ghost_clipping=False` implements a similar approach to Opacus, which needs to instantiate the per-sample gradients that are very memory-costly.

 A special use of our privacy engine is to use the gradient accumulation.
 This is achieved with virtual step function.